isc-projects/kea/doc/guide/dhcp4-srv.rst

 per-host basis.
 The most obvious one is to reserve a specific, static address for exclusive use by a given client (host); the returning client will receive the same address from the server every time, and other clients will generally not receive that address.
+Another situation when host reservations are applicable is when a host has specific requirements, e.g. a printer that needs additional DHCP options.
+Yet another possible use case is to define unique names for hosts.

-Note that there may be cases when a new reservation has been made for a client for an address currently in use by another client.
+Note that there may be
+cases when a new reservation has been made for a client for an address currently in use by another client.
 We call this situation a "conflict."
 These conflicts get resolved automatically over time as described in subsequent sections.
-Once the conflict is resolved, the correct client will keep receiving the reserved configuration when it renews.
+Once the conflict is resolved, the correct client will receive the reserved configuration when it renews.

-Another example when host reservations are applicable is when a host has specific requirements, e.g. a printer that needs additional DHCP options.
-Yet another possible use case is to define unique names for hosts.

 Host reservations are defined as parameters for each subnet.
 Each host must have its own unique identifier, such as the hardware/MAC